 - 10. Press NEXT. - 11.
 Use the Mask knob to apply a mask to the key.
+Click Mask to apply a mask to the key.

 Auto Select Keys

 An Auto Select key is a key in which two video signals are required to make the key.
 The alpha is used to cut the hole in the video and the fill is used to fill the hole.
 These signals often originate from external devices such as character generators, external still stores, or other graphics systems.